-Westminster. - A Reform meeting was held in Westminster on Tuesday.
+WESTMINSTER. - A Reform meeting was held in Westminster on Tuesday.
 The chairman, Mr. Henry Brookes, urged very strongly the importance of a just re-distribution of seats.
 Resolutions in favour of a manhood suffrage and of a more equitable apportionment of representation to population were unanimously adopted.
+It was impossible for resolutions of a less liberal character to have been proposed with any chance of suc-

-CARLISLE. -- A meeting has been called to establish a Reform Society for that borough, and the programme of the Parliamentary Committee was accepted.
-No doubt other borough towns will speedily follow the example of
+CARLISLE.-A meeting has been called to establish a Reform Society for that borough, and the programme of the Parliamentary Committee was accepted.
+No doubt other borough towns will speedily follow the example of Carlislo,